AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 \
-The second test examines what is called a vertex conflict, that is when two robots occupies the same location.
-Or as expressed mathmatically in [2]
+The second test examines what is called a vertex conflict, which is when two robots occupy the same location.
+Or as expressed mathematically in [2]

  P<sub>a</sub>(t) = P<sub>b</sub> (t)